kncio/ACME_APK/README.md

 username: acme
 password: test

-## Importatn Note:
+## Important Note:
-For the test porpouse Google Maps Api key its exposed.Once the results are done, will be revoked.
+For the test purpose Google Maps Api key its exposed.Once the results are done, will be revoked.

 ## Flutter version:
 Flutter 2.0.3 • channel stable • https://github.com/flutter/flutter.git